joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 approving the terms of, and the transactions contemplated by, the Accession Deed and the Senior Finance Documents and resolving that it execute, deliver and perform the Accession Deed and any other Senior Finance Document to which it is party;
 4. authorising a specified person or persons to execute the Accession Deed and other Senior Finance Documents on its behalf;
-5. authorising a specified person or persons, on its behalf, to sign and/or despatch all other documents and notices (including, in relation to an Additional Borrower, any Utilisation Request or Selection Notice) to be signed and/or despatched by it under or in connection with the Senior Finance Documents to which it is a party;
+5. authorising a specified person or persons, on its behalf, to sign and/or despatch all other documents and notices (including, in relation to an Additional Borrower, any Utilisation Request or Selection Notice) to be signed and/or despatched by it under or in connection with the Senior Finance Documents to which it is a party; and
 6. authorising the Parent to act as its agent in connection with the Senior Finance Documents.

 A specimen of the signature of each person authorised by the resolution referred to in paragraph 3 above.